-BCLC is a Crown Agency with the authority and responsibility provided by the Province of British Columbia to, on its behalf, conduct, manage and operate lottery, casino, bingo and egaming in British Columbia under the Criminal Code of Canada and the Gaming Control Act of British Columbia (2002).
+BCLC is a Crown Agency with the authority and responsibility provided by the Province of British Columbia to conduct, manage and operate lottery, casino, bingo and egaming in British Columbia under the Criminal Code of Canada and the Gaming Control Act of British Columbia (2002).

 The Minister responsible for gaming, the Honourable Rich Coleman, Minister of Housing and Social Development, provides direction to BCLC on behalf of Government.
-We operate our commercial gaming business in accordance with the legislative, regulatory and policy framework established by Government and are regulated by the Gaming Policy and Enforcement
+We operate our commercial gaming business in accordance with the legislative, regulatory and policy framework established by Government and are regulated by Gaming

-(GPE).
+Policy and Enforcement branch (GPE).
 We comply with written directives to BCLC from the Minister and the Assistant Deputy Minister/General Manager of GPE.

-GPE is responsible for standards, registration, licensing, audit and compliance enforcement, as well as BC's responsible gambling policy and strategy.
+GPE is responsible for standards, registration, licensing, audit and compliance enforcement, as well as British Columbia's responsible gambling policy and strategy.